 Choosing the best outbound dialer for your call center

 The best outbound dialing choice for your call center depends on the unique qualities of your business and your team.
 Here’s what to keep in mind when making a decision.

 The most basic consideration is the types of outbound calls your team needs to make.
 If your agents tackle hundreds (or thousands) of cold calls, they’ll benefit from the speed and reach of a predictive or power dialer.
 But if the pace of sales is slow and there’s a lot of research involved, they can get by with a preview dialer and might appreciate the way it previews records.
 That said, the best predictive dialers can be customized to suit any situation and scale as needed

 2. Team size

 Large teams generally see the best results from predictive dialers, since these can continuously dial numbers on multiple lines — up to 12 lines at once with ReadyMode.
 If you have many reps available for calls, this software can make a huge difference to keep them busy with productive work.
-Teams with only a few agents may not need more than one line per agent, but a great thing about some predictive dialers, like ReadyMode’s, is how they can be configured to match any workflow
+Teams with only a few agents may not need more than one line per agent, but a great thing about some predictive dialers with outbound sales automation like ReadyMode’s, is how they can be configured to match any workflow.

 3. Call volume